Gabriel2409/kubernetes-tuto/README.md

 ```

 and we get the token with: `echo $(kubectl -n kube-system get secret admin-user -o jsonpath='{.data.token}' | base64 --decode)`

+- Note: instead of creating the secret (which creates a non expiring token), we can also do: `kubectl -n kube-system create token admin-user`
+  and retrieve the token.
+If we use this method without binding the token to a secret, see prev section to retrieve the token

 # Summary of useful concepts